nbry/smartcar-rust-sdk/CONTRIBUTING.md

 1. Check if we have a new permission associated with the endpoint
   - Add permission to the public enum `Permission` in ./lib.rs
-  - Add permission to the vector in `ScopeBuilder.with_all_permissions`